 The Service has revised its risk-based inspection programme for non-domestic buildings to include assessing the premises inspected compared to premises where incidents are occurring to ensure effective targeting.
-Progress against this programme is on track.
+Progress against this programme is slipping due to the reasons identified above.